Last updated on November 23, 2025

 The stalls on Bogusławskiego Street start between the Foregate and the National Bank of Poland building, looping around it and ending at the Advent Calendar gate.

 As you’re about to turn the corner, make sure to look up and spot the star of the market – Lucky the Moose.
-He wakes up at regular intervals to greet visitors, and you’ll know it’s almost showtime when you see crowds gathered, all waiting to catch a glimpse of him.
+He wakes up at regular intervals to greet visitors and tell some a-moose-ing dad jokes (sorry, I had to).

 The Coal Market